github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/running-codeql-code-scanning-in-a-container.md

 If you're configuring {% data variables.product.prodname_code_scanning %} for a compiled language, and you're building the code in a containerized environment, the analysis may fail with the error message "No source code was seen during the build."
 This indicates that {% data variables.product.prodname_codeql %} was unable to monitor your code as it was compiled.

 You must run {% data variables.product.prodname_codeql %} inside the container in which you build your code.
-This applies whether you are using the {% data variables.product.prodname_codeql_cli %}{% ifversion codeql-runner-supported %}, the {% data variables.code-scanning.codeql_runner %},{% endif %} or {% data variables.product.prodname_actions %}.
-For the {% data variables.product.prodname_codeql_cli %} {% ifversion codeql-runner-supported %}or the {% data variables.code-scanning.codeql_runner %}{% endif %}, see "[Installing {% data variables.product.prodname_codeql_cli %} in your CI system](/code-security/secure-coding/using-codeql-code-scanning-with-your-existing-ci-system/installing-codeql-cli-in-your-ci-system)"{% ifversion codeql-runner-supported %} or "[Running {% data variables.code-scanning.codeql_runner %} in your CI system](/code-security/secure-coding/running-codeql-runner-in-your-ci-system)"{% endif %} for more information.
+This applies whether you are using the {% data variables.product.prodname_codeql_cli %} or {% data variables.product.prodname_actions %}.
+For the {% data variables.product.prodname_codeql_cli %}, see "[Installing {% data variables.product.prodname_codeql_cli %} in your CI system](/code-security/secure-coding/using-codeql-code-scanning-with-your-existing-ci-system/installing-codeql-cli-in-your-ci-system)" for more information.
 If you're using {% data variables.product.prodname_actions %}, configure your workflow to run all the actions in the same container.
 For more information, see "[Example workflow](#example-workflow)."

 {% note %}